-In a high-end housing craze, developers are building skyscraping condominiums in Bangkok and tourist destinations like Phuket and Pattaya.
-But there's a lot of debate over who will buy all the new condos.
-Rents start at around $300 a month (close to the average Thai salary) and skyrocket from there.
+In a high-end housing craze, developers are building skyscraping condos in Bangkok and tourist destinations like Phuket and Pattaya.
+But there's a lot of debate over who will buy all them—rents start at around $300 a month (close to the average Thai salary) and skyrocket from there.

-Foreigners, who aren't allowed to buy land but can own condo units, will fill some of the slots.
-But foreigners are only allowed to own 49% of the units in a building, so developers are offering significant discounts to Thais.
+Foreigners, who aren't allowed to buy land but can own condo units, can only fill 49% of the total area of a building, so developers are offering significant discounts to Thais.
 Still, there may not be enough money around to fill all these pricey new homes, and many pundits were warning of a crash even before the global economic downturn in the fall of 2008.

 Fodor's Trip Planning Ideas

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Best of Europe: Fodor's Picks the Best Places to Visit in Europe